Our Buy to Let Mortgages

 Research your preferred area

-You may have settled on an area that’s close to you for convenience but if you’ve decided to buy a property that’s further afield, make sure you carry out adequate research on that area.
+You may have settled on an area that’s close to you for convenience.
+If you’ve decided to buy a property that’s further afield, however, make sure you carry out adequate research on that area.
 Check whether there are good transport links, the types of amenities available and if schools are located nearby.
 Find out what the crime rate is like and contact the local council to ask if any projects are planned in the future that may affect the area’s appeal to tenants.
 Research the types of tenants living in the area, such as young professionals, students or families, and the types of properties that those tenants favour.

 Consider the rental market in your chosen area